-Numerous veterans and military spouse entrepreneurs have gone swimming with sharks on the hit ABC show Shark Tank, and lived to tell the tale.
+Numerous veterans and military spouse entrepreneurs have gone swimming with sharks on the hit ABC show "Shark Tank" and lived to tell the tale.
 Not only have they survived, but many of them walked away with a partnership agreement with business legend Mark Cuban.

 Recently some of these “Shark Tank Survivors” participated in a panel hosted by Bunker Labs in their inaugural Bay Area Muster to give their insights about how to form and run a successful business.
-The group included veterans and military spouses such as Eli Crane, Founder of Bottle Breacher; Matthew “Griff” Griffin, Founder of Combat Flip Flops; Kim Jung, CEO of Rumi Spice; and Dale King, CEO of Doc Spartan.
+The group included veterans and military spouses such as Eli Crane, founder of Bottle Breacher; Matthew “Griff” Griffin, founder of Combat Flip Flops; Kim Jung, CEO of Rumi Spice; and Dale King, CEO of Doc Spartan.

-Many of these start-up owners enjoyed wild success after they striking deals on Shark Tank, through taking note of and following these principles:
+Many of these startup owners enjoyed wild success after they striking deals on "Shark Tank," through taking note of and following these principles:

 Warriors Are Uniquely Suited to Be Entrepreneurs

-Hand-outs and sympathy are not what veteran entrepreneurs want or need.
+Handouts and sympathy are not what veteran entrepreneurs want or need.
 Honed by their military training, what they really want is an opportunity to put their skills to the test.
 Running and being successful in their own business isn’t their only goal, either; veterans support their peers, proving that the military community is stronger when it works together.

 Innovate and Give Back

-All four of these Shark Tank companies share another unique trait: they make an impact beyond just the success of their physical products.
-It’s one thing to have a unique and innovative product, but it’s a real game-changer when you can literally change lives at home and around the world.
+All four of these "Shark Tank" companies share another unique trait: They make an impact beyond just the success of their physical products.
+It’s one thing to have a unique and innovative product, but it’s a real game changer when you can literally impact lives at home and around the world.

-Two of the Shark Tank survivors are changing the way people look at American manufacturing.
-When things get stressful, Eli from Bottle Breacher explained, “We don’t just call up China and increase our order.”
-Instead, Bottle Breacher ensures that its products are 100 percent made in the United States, and the company has a 25 percent veteran hiring rate.
+Two of the "Shark Tank" survivors are changing the way people look at American manufacturing.
+When things get stressful, Crane said, “We don’t just call up China and increase our order.”
+Instead, Bottle Breacher ensures that its products are 100% made in the United States, and the company has a 25% veteran hiring rate.

-Below are more takeaways from the panel for veteran entrepreneurs looking to test their “shark tank” survival skills:
+Below are more takeaways from the panel for veteran entrepreneurs looking to test their “Shark Tank” survival skills:

-Veteran Entrepreneur Tips from ABC’s Shark Tank
+Veteran Entrepreneurial Tips from ABC’s "Shark Tank"

 1. Connect to a much larger vision than getting a deal.
-We didn’t need the money, we went to show other entrepreneurs that it could be done (and the exposure is great for your brand).
+We didn’t need the money; we went to show other entrepreneurs that it could be done (and the exposure is great for your brand).

-2. You get one shot, one crack at making a first impression not only in front of the Sharks but in front of several million viewers.
-You want your viewing to be memorable regardless of whether you get a deal or not.
-You want to present an authentic representation of yourself, your company, and your tribe.
+2. You get one shot, one crack at making a first impression, not only in front of the sharks but in front of several million viewers.
+You want your viewing to be memorable, regardless of whether you get a deal or not.
+You want to present an authentic representation of yourself, your company and your tribe.
 Use the tool of visualization.
 We conducted as many rehearsals as possible, but it was the visualization -- seeing the events unfold in my mind several dozens of times prior going into the tank -- that really made me comfortable.

-Respect, commitment, and working towards a higher purpose are standard behaviors among the military community.
-These Shark Tank survivors demonstrated to a national audience exactly what can happen with persistence, passion, and a lot of grit -- and their examples can be a lesson for other aspiring veteran entrepreneurs, as well.
+Respect, commitment and working toward a higher purpose are standard behaviors among the military community.
+These "Shark Tank" survivors demonstrated to a national audience exactly what can happen with persistence, passion and a lot of grit; their examples can be a lesson for other aspiring veteran entrepreneurs, as well.